Typical Results

 Once verified, the highest and most persistent speeders 'bubble to the top'... and over a few days those with repeated poor driving behaviour become clearly evident.

-For example, as part of a spring 2019 test requested by Avon and Somerset Police, a Roadside Unit was installed in a 30mph zone outside a First School in a small Somerset village known for speeding issues.
-The unit was tested for less than a week but rapidly identified:
+For example, a Roadside Unit was installed in a 30mph zone outside a First School in a small Somerset village known for speeding issues.
+The unit was tested for less than a week but rapidly identified 16 habitually speeding vehicles (3 or more times in the week).

 Reports Automatically Generated